Yurii-Shpak/Python-Core-G4/README.md

     - Add, change and delete such contacts data as name, address, phone numbers, email and date of birth.
     - Search contacts by their data.
     - View contacts whose birthday is within specified period starting from today.
-    - View the list of all caontacts in the book.
+    - View the list of all contacts in the book.

     All the phones, emails and dates are being checked if they match strict rules:
     - (0XX)XXX-XX-XX for phone numbers.